pughlab/IOKIN_TCR-and-ctDNA/README.md

 ***
 ### Documents in the Data directory:
 #### 01_IOKIN_SampleInventory-and-Technologies.csv
-Input document to generate Figure 1B Tile plot. <br>
+Input data to generate figure 1B Tile plot. <br>

 #### 02_IOKIN_ClinicalData.csv
 Clinical data for IO-KIN patients that were used in: <br>